rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a new hook script, hs_combatdamage
 >Added 3 new script functions: remove_script, set_script and get_script
 >Fixed the vanilla Fallout bug where an instadeath critical hit for no damage wouldn't run the critter death function
->Fixed issue with the initilization function of most hook scripts not being rerun on player reload
+>Fixed issue with the initialization function of most hook scripts not being rerun on player reload
 >Added an extra check to try and fix WorldMapFPSPatch crashes

 v1.44c